lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Another useful visualisation that relies on marker annotation is the representation of the protein profiles occupancy along the gradient using the `plotDist` function.
-While the PCA plot enables to efficiently visualise the complete dataset and assess the relative separation of different sub-cellular niches, comparing profiles of a few marker clusters is useful to assess how exactly they differ (in terms of peak channels, for example).
+While the PCA plot enables efficient visualisation of the complete dataset and assessment the relative separation of different sub-cellular niches, comparing profiles of a few marker clusters is useful to assess how exactly they differ (in terms of peak channels, for example).
 On figure [fig:plotDist2], we plot the profile of the mitochondrial and peroxisome markers to highlight the differences in profiles between these two sets of markers in the channels labelled with tag 129C, as represented above along the 7th PC on the PCA plot on figure [fig:plotmarkers].

 `   `\
 `  `\